vaveee/vaveee.github.com/_posts/2014-11-19-installing_apache_maven_on_mac.md

 ---
 layout: post
-title: "Installing_Apache_Maven_on_Mac"
+title: Installing_Apache_Maven_on_Mac
-categories:
+categories: 开发环境
--
-tags: mac apache
+tags: apache mac
--

 ---

 Download the Apache Maven bin.tar.gz file from http://maven.apache.org/download.cgi.
 Extract the distribution archive to the directory where you want to install Maven, e.g. /Applications/apache-maven-3.1.1.